robohubVN/ollobot12mm/README.md

-# ollobot12mm
+# cm050
-Source code for CM-50 (PLAY700, OLLO K)
+design & code for CM-50

+right mouse-click on the file and choose "Save link as ..."

+unzip the downloaded file